Chris-CBQA/POC_CSrp_Ubuntu/README.md

 # POC For C# Execution in Ubuntu 20.04

-This console aplication logs a Hello World and writes into a file with the date-time as the files name.
-It will write logs files at `HOME/Poc`.
+This console aplication logs a Hello World and writes a simple log into a file with the date-time of execution as the file's name.
+The log files will be written on `~/PoC/`.
+All logic is within `./POC_CSrp_Ubuntu/Program.cs`

 # Setup